 The 1031 exchange can be a great tool to increase your cash flow by deferring taxes.
-It has been used by savvy real estate investors for decades.
+Savvy real estate investors have used it for decades.
 Through a properly executed 1031 exchange, you can legally delay paying taxes on investment gains when you sell a qualified property.

 That's easy enough to understand, but there are IRS rules you must follow.
 And some misinformation out there.
 I hope to clear some of that up in this article.

-With that out of the way, here are six key things to know if you’re considering a 1031 exchange.
+Here are six key things to know if you're thinking of a 1031 exchange.

 #1: Only Certain Entities and Types of Assets Qualify for the 1031 Exchange